Page last updated: March 2026

 Staying in touch

-- Ask your kids to do drawings and take photos to send to you.
+- Ask your kids to make artwork and send you photos of their day.

-- Set a time to call home each night when you're away, then read a favourite story together over the phone or via video calling (e.g. Skype, FaceTime).
+- Set a time to call home each night when you’re away, then read a favourite story together over the phone or via video calling.

 - Write an old-fashioned letter.
 Kids love finding mail addressed to them in the letterbox.

-- Use private messenger phone apps for one-on-one chats with teenagers.
+- Use private messenger apps for one-on-one chats with teenagers.

 - If they’re able to visit, children can bring cards or pictures from home, flowers picked from the garden, or a toy to “mind” you in hospital.